CFGpp-diffusion/CFGpp/README.md

 Note that using callback may take more time due to file save.
 You can refer utils/callback_util.py for details.

 ## Citation
-If you find our method is useful, please cite below or leave a star to this repository.
+If you find our method useful, please cite as below or leave a star to this repository.

 ```
-coming soon
+@article{chung2024cfg++,
+  title={CFG++: Manifold-constrained Classifier Free Guidance for Diffusion Models},
+  author={Chung, Hyungjin and Kim, Jeongsol and Park, Geon Yeong and Nam, Hyelin and Ye, Jong Chul},
+  journal={arXiv preprint arXiv:2406.08070},
+  year={2024}
+}
 ```

 > [!note]